Total

 Emission projection

-Forecasts (projections) of emissions of greenhouse gases and pollutants are updated every two years on March 15.
-The emission forecasts are based on the base year, which is usually the last verified year of emission inventories, are reported until 2050 after 5-year intervals and are published in two scenarios.
+Projections of greenhouse gas and air pollutant emissions are updated every two years by March 15.
+Emission projections are based on the base year, which is usually the last verified year of emission inventories.
+Projections are reported until 2055 at 5-year intervals and are published in at least two scenarios (WEM and WAM).

 Total GHG in Gg of CO₂ eq.